EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 ## Applying for a project

-If you do not already have an EPCC SAFE account, you will need to create one before proceeding:
+If you do not already have an EPCC SAFE account, you will need to create an account before proceeding:

 * https://safe.epcc.ed.ac.uk/